bitPogo/airalo/README.md

 ## ⚠️ Known Issues
 ### Build and Development
 - You might see a couple of warning - the project uses a outdated Spotless configuration
-- The convention Plugins causeing some warning due to the dependency resolution
+- The convention Plugins causing some warning due to the dependency resolution
 - You might encounter an issue that the OpenApi.
 In a few instances it happened that the infrastructure was deleted by the client generation. if this is the case please run `./gradlew openApiInfrastructureGenerate` which should resolve the problem.
+- Maestro cannot deal with multiple emulators

+### Visual Regression Tests
+The following screenshot tests are known to fail due to platform-specific rendering differences:
+- `CountryListSpec`
+- `OfferListSpec`
+- `CountryOfferOverviewSpec`
+- `OfferPackageScreenSpec`

+These tests might fail due to differences in how different platforms render the UI components.
+This is a known limitation of visual regression testing across different environments.
+For now the Visual Regression Tests are disabled.
+To reasonable them change the following properties to true:
+- `roborazzi.test.compare`
+- `roborazzi.test.verify`